Do balance transfers hurt your credit?

 You might be considering a balance transfer if you’re carrying a balance on one or more credit accounts.
 A balance transfer could help you consolidate debt or lower your interest rate on an existing balance.
-And that could help you save on interest and pay off your debt faster.
+And that could help you save on interest, budget effectively and pay off your debt faster.

 If you’re considering a balance transfer, you might be asking yourself, “Do balance transfers hurt credit?”
 The answer is complicated, and it depends on your unique situation.
 But by learning more about the process—and some credit basics—you can better understand how a balance transfer could impact your credit.

-Your credit scores are a measure of how likely you are to repay a loan on time.
-And credit-scoring companies calculate credit scores based on information from your credit reports.
+Your credit scores are a measure of how likely you are to repay a debt on time.
+Credit-scoring companies calculate credit scores based on information from your credit reports.
 That information could include details about credit inquiries, your credit limits, account balances and payment history, among other things.

 Keep in mind that there are multiple credit-scoring models and credit scores.
 Some credit-scoring companies—like FICO® and VantageScore®—even have different versions of their own scores.
 So you might see slight differences in your scores depending on which credit-scoring model was used.

 Applying for credit creates hard inquiries.
-And too many hard inquiries over a short period of time could have a negative impact on your credit scores.
+Too many hard inquiries over a short period of time could have a negative impact on your credit scores.

 Credit reports show how long you’ve had your accounts open.
 And the longer your credit history, the better it could be for your credit scores.
 But if you open a new credit card for a balance transfer, it could lower the average age of your accounts.
 And if you close an old account after transferring a balance to your new card, that could lower the average age of your accounts too.

-The more diverse your credit mix—your combination of revolving credit and installment credit accounts—the better it could be for your credit scores.
+The more diverse your credit mix—or your combination of revolving credit and installment credit accounts—the better it could be for your credit scores.
 That’s because a diverse credit mix shows lenders that you have experience using different types of credit responsibly.

 Credit utilization only applies to revolving credit accounts like credit cards, personal lines of credit and home equity lines of credit.
 Your credit utilization doesn’t take installment credit—like auto loans, mortgages and student loans—into account.